nobody-famous/alive/README.md

 ## Threads

 Forms sent for evaluation by the user are run in their own thread.
 The threads have names like "N - $/alive/eval" where N is a number.
 The number is used to try to keep the names unique since getting the underlying system id of the threads isn't as easy as it sounds.
-If one of them gets stuck in an infinite loop or something, it should be safe to terminate the thread using the "-" action in the threads tree view.
+If one of them gets stuck in an infinite loop or something, it should be safe to terminate the thread using the "X" action in the threads tree view.

 ## Commands